Trinity Mountain Lookout is visible on top. The road was gated from here

 Trinity bathroom

-Because Trinity Mountain is the tallest mountain so far south in the Boise Range, the views in most directions are quite big.
-This hike is along a road that is just perfect for a short hike or kids.
+Trinity Mountain is the tallest mountain in the far south of the Boise Range.
+Due to this, the views in most directions are quite big with Trinity having 2,371 feet of prominence.
+This hike is along a road that is just perfect for a short hike or if you have kids.
 The lookout is still in use and it sits on the edge of some big cliffs.
 On the north side of the mountain are several large lakes with very nice camping spots.
-During our mid-week trip here one week in October, we didn't see anyone on the hike or down at the camp sights...but it was cold that night.
-Trinity has 2,391 feet of prominence.
+During our mid-week trip here one week in October, we did not see anyone on the hike or down at the camps...but it was cold that night.

 Trinity Mountain